About the study

 Data has been collected on common maternal physical and psychological health problems, including incontinence, sexual health problems, depression, anxiety and intimate partner abuse, and on a range of child health and developmental outcomes.
 We have also collected information regarding the social context of women and children, and changing life circumstances as the children grow up.

-In 2013, the team commenced follow-up of mothers and their first-born children, as the children in the study turn ten years old.
+In 2016, the team completed the 10 year follow-up of mothers and their first-born children, as the children in the study were turning ten years of age.

 The study aims to improve understanding of social and obstetric factors influencing maternal and child health.
 The information collected is used to inform policy and practice in maternity care, early childhood services and primary health care.